drparrella.com logoHome

 39. Address Gum Recession to Prevent Root Decay

-What Makes Exposed Roots Vulnerable to Decay?
+Exposed Roots Are Vulnerable to Decay

 40. Avoid Smoking and Tobacco Products